Skip to content

 repos⚓︎

-Specific repositories to switch.
-If not provided and --all is not used, switches repos matching the current umbrella branch.
+Specific repositories to force onto the umbrella branch after the base reconcile.
+If not provided and --all is not used, the command only reconciles repos to the wokfile’s per-repo heads.

 Examples: